mertkiray/mertkiray/README.md

-### Hi there 👋 I'm Mert Kiray, a seasoned expert in computer vision and deep learning, with a rich educational background from Koç University and the Technical University of Munich.
+### Hi there 👋 I'm Mert Kiray, a seasoned expert in computer vision and deep learning.
 <!--
 **mertkiray/mertkiray** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.